KrishnaPrashanth08/task_manager/README.md

 Task Manager Web App
 A full-stack Task Manager built with ReactJS (frontend), Node.js/Express (backend), and MySQL (database).
-Users can add, view, mark as completed, and delete tasks.
-The app is fully responsive and works well on both desktop and mobile devices.
+Users can add, view, complete, and delete tasks.
+The app is fully responsive and works great on both desktop and mobile.

 Features
 Add new tasks (title & description)

 View all tasks

-Mark tasks as completed (with strikethrough indicator)
+Mark tasks as completed (with strikethrough)

 Delete tasks